 The prognosis of diaphragmatic paralysis depends on its etiology.
 Temporary weakness after cardiac bypass improves completely; whereas, a progressive neuromuscular disease can lead to respiratory failure.
 WHen only supportive treatment is provided, many patients show stable lung function or improvement in lung functions within 1 to 2 years.

 There are many causes of dysfunction of the diaphragm.
-Because of the complexity in its management, a multidisciplinary team that includes an internist, surgeon, intensivist, neurologist, pulmonologist and the nurse practitioner should be involved.
+Because of the complexity in its management, an interprofessional team that includes an internist, surgeon, intensivist, neurologist, pulmonologist and the nurse practitioner should be involved.

 The diaphragm is the primary muscle of respiration, and its weakness can lead to respiratory failure.
 Various causes can cause diaphragmatic palsy.
 Depending on severity, the presentation varies from entirely asymptomatic to disabling dyspnea requiring continuous mechanical ventilation.
 Complete lung function tests, both in sitting and supine positions, should be done in all suspected cases.
 Historical fluoroscopic examination looking for the movements of the diaphragm is replaced by bedside thoracic ultrasound examination which is equally efficient and without risks of radiation.
 Treatment depends on the cause.
 Both surgical and non-surgical methods have shown benefit.
 Overall prognosis is good except with neuromuscular degeneration conditions.